ustwo/US2MapperKit/documentation/custom_transforms_tuples.md

 }
 ```

-For the purposes of the example lets create a mapper that returns a tuple.
-First create an enum to represent the business type for our custom Business Object.
+For the purposes of the example, let's create a mapper that returns a tuple.
+First, create an enum to represent the business type for our custom Business Object:

 **US2TupleCoordinateExampleTransformer Implementation**